 U.S.-Philippines Partnership for Skills, Innovation and Lifelong Learning (UPSKILL) Project

-UPSKILL works with the government, industry, and academia to strengthen the higher education, innovation, and workforce development systems that support broad-based and inclusive growth.
+UPSKILL works with the government, industry, and academia, including U.S. universities, to strengthen the higher education, innovation, and workforce development systems that support broad-based and inclusive growth.
 To achieve this goal, the project strengthens the capacity of higher education institutions in innovation and entrepreneurship through faculty and staff training, improving curriculums, and increasing and improving community extension and technology transfer activities.
 It also supports higher education institutions’ ability to provide relevant education and skills training for industry needs by establishing partnerships to connect academia and industries for structured work-based learning experiences for students, faculty engagement in industry, and similar activities.
 In addition, UPSKILL supports improving higher education governance structures at the institutional and systems levels and creates convergence around shared development goals.

 YouthWorks PH